AGaliciaMartinez/blog_GSoC/content/post/GSoC_2/index.md

 ---
-title: Benchmarking framework
+title: Benchmarking - motivation and tools (1/2)

 # Summary for listings and search engines
-summary: During this post I will show the benchmark framework I prepared for a future comparison between qutip-tensorflow and qutip.
-Given that qutip-tensorflow is yet to be writen, I will use this benchmarks to compare QuTiP with Numpy, Scipy and even TensorFlow working with a GPU.
+summary: During this post I will introduce the benchmark tools

 # Link this post with a project
 projects: []